 he just came along unannounced.”
 So it sounds as if it wasn't a formal Caroline gig - just Carl dropping in at a local disco while on shore-leave.
 Our thanks to Roger for getting in touch.

-Carl Mitchell on Radio Caroline South International, playing some of the Caroline Countdown Of Sound late one night in October or November 1967.
+Carl Mitchell on Radio Caroline South International with the Caroline Countdown Of Sound in November 1967.
+See here for more.
 With grateful thanks to The Offshore Radio Archive (duration 4 minutes 54

 Page two of Carl's notebook continues with his outline for the planned book about Radio Caroline.
 Although it is little more than a list of subjects he intends to cover and he does not go into any